felixlopz/hubrise-test-task/content/apps/catalog-manager/en/variants.md

 ![Catalog Manager Grid View](./images/020-grid-view.png)

-For more information about variants, see the [Catalog Variants blog post](/blog/catalog-variants/).
+For more information about variants, see the <Link href="/blog/catalog-variants">Catalog Variants blog post</Link>.

 ## Create Variants